-Customer Identity Verification allows you to connect your existing authentication system to cStar.
-When enabled, your customers can use their existing account to access support—no separate cStar login required.
+Connect your existing authentication system to cStar so customers can use their own account for support.
+No separate cStar login required.

 How It Works

-2. Your frontend passes this signature to the cStar widget
+- Your frontend passes the signature to the cStar widget.

-3. cStar verifies the signature and creates/links the customer record
+- cStar verifies the signature and creates or links the customer record.

 Your Server ──(signature)──> Your Frontend ──(signature)──> cStar Widget